adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 # Despawning

-Every tick, entites check whether they should despawn according to the following rules.
-- If the difficulty is peaceful, despawn hostile mobs
-- If the mob is an enderman, don't despawn if carrying a block
-- If the mob is an axolotl or fish, don't despawn if from a bucket
+Golems, animals, allays, wandering traders, and villagers never despawn, with exceptions:
+- Untamed cats that are older than 2,4000 ticks can despawn.
-- If the mob is a raider, don't despawn if part of a raid
+- Chickens that spawned as part of a chicken jockey can despawn.

+Shulkers are considered golems for some reason, so they don't despawn.

+In addition, certain mobs with special characteristics do not despawn:
+- Endermen carrying blocks
+- Axolotl and fish from buckets
+- Raiders that are participating in a raid
-- If the `PersistenceRequired` NBT tag is set to true, don't despawn
+- Mobs with the `PersistenceRequired` NBT tag set to true
-- If the mob is a passenger, don't despawn
+- Mobs riding another entity
+- Zombie villagers that are in the process of converting or have been traded with

+For mobs that can despawn, the following process is used:
 - Calculate the distance to the nearest player
-    - If the distance is greater than the despawn distance and the mob should despawn when far away, despawn.
+    - If the distance is greater than 128 blocks (or 64 blocks for water ambient mobs), despawn immediately.
-    - If the distance is greater than the no despawn distance, the mob should despawn when far away, and over 600 ticks have elapsed, the mob has a 1/800 chance of despawning each tick
+    - If the distance is greater than 32 blocks and over 600 ticks have elapsed, the mob has a 1/800 chance of despawning each tick

-The no despawn distance is always 32, while the despawn distance depends on the mob's category.
-All mob categories despawn at a distance of 128 blocks except water ambient mobs, which start despawning at just 64 blocks away.

-Here are the rules for whether a mob should despawn when far away.
-- Default: despawn
-- Golems: never despawn
-    - Shulkers are considered golems for some bizarre reason, maybe because they shoot projectiles?
-Anyways, this is why they don't despawn.
-- Animals: never despawn
-    - Chickens: despawn if part of a chicken jockey
-    - Cats: despawn if not tame and alive for greater than 2,400 ticks
-- Allay: never despawn
-- Raiders: if part of a raid, never despawn; otherwise, despawn if not part of a patrol or over 128 blocks away
-- Zombie Villager: despawn if not converting and zero villager XP (i.e. if a villager which has been traded with is infected, the resulting zombie villager won't despawn)
-- Warden: never despawn
-- Wandering Trader: never despawn
-- Villager: never despawn

 Endermites will disappear after 2,400 ticks unless the `PersistenceRequired` tag is set, but this mechanic is implemented separately from regular despawning.

 ## Spawning Potentials

-In soul sand valleys and warped forests, a special "potential"-based mechanic is used to reduce the number of mob spawns without adjusting the mob caps themselves.
-If a mob is in one of these biomes, their position is recorded.
-Here are the relevant charge/energy values:
+In addition to the mob cap, spawning is limited in soul sand valley and warped forest biomes through a new potential-based mechanic.
+Here's how it works.

+Essentially, every mob emits a potential field that diminishes with distance.
+The strength of this potential at a given position is calculated according to the following equation:

+$$\text{potential} = \frac{\text{charge}}{\text{distance-to-mob}}$$

+The charge value depends on the mob type and biome.

+When spawning one of the mobs listed in the tables below, the potential contribution from all loaded mobs is added up and compared to a total energy value.
+The potential must be less than the total energy for the spawn attempt to continue.

 <h3 style="text-align: center">Soul Sand Valley</h3>